Zuehlke/SHMACK/README.md

     `${HOME}/shmack/repo/04_implementation/scripts/delete-stack.sh`
   * Option 2 (manual):
     * go to https://console.aws.amazon.com/cloudformation/ and delete the stack
+  * Troubleshooting
+    * Sometimes the deletion failes after approx. 20 minutes as a default VPC security group cannot be deleted.
+Reasons are likely race conditions.
+In this case the repetition of the stack deletion (either by Option 1 or Option 2) likely resolves the problem.
   * Verification (to avoid too high bills) make sure that...
 	* ... the stack is deleted: https://console.aws.amazon.com/cloudformation/home?region=us-west-1#/stacks?filter=active
 	* ... there are no autoscaling groups left: https://us-west-1.console.aws.amazon.com/ec2/autoscaling/home